rpcpool/solana-rpc-ansible/README.md

 The most typical performance issue that an RPC node can face is that it keeps falling behind the network and is not able to catch up.

 If it can't catch up the first time you started it up, this would typically be due to a misconfiguration.
-The most common issue is your CPU boost frequencies:
+The most common issue is your CPU boost frequencies (for more details on CPU config see above):

 * Check that your CPU is recent enough (anything < EPYC 2nd gen on AMD or < Cascade Lake on Intel will struggle)
 * Check that your CPU governor is not set to energy saving mode in BIOS and in your kernel settings
 * Observe the CPU frequencies when running solana with `watch -n 1 grep MHz /proc/cpuinfo`, you'll need it to be > 3ghz on all cores typically (rule of thumb).
 You **do not** want to see any core going to 1.4-1.8 ever.

-If it used to be able to catch up but is no longer:
+If it used to be able to catch up but is no longer (or if fixing the CPU didn't solve it):

 * Check memory/cpu/network - do you have good CPU frequencies, are you dipping into swap (not enough memory) or is your provider throttling UDP packets?
-	+ _CPU_: fix performance governor/boost setting, get newer generation CPU or CPU with better all-cores turbo (check wikichip for details).
+	+ _CPU_: Fix performance governor/boost setting, get newer generation CPU or CPU with better all-cores turbo (check wikichip for details).
 Remember that MHz is not the same across different generations.
 Broadwell 3.0 ghz is not the same as Cascade Lake 3.0 ghz or EPYC 3rd gen 3.0 ghz.
-	+ _Network_: check UDP packet throttling and connectivity.
+	+ _Network_: Check UDP packet throttling and connectivity.
 You need at least a 500 mbps pipe without any throttling on UDP.
 Some providers like to block UDP or throttle it for DDoS protection.
 This is both on incoming and outgoing.
 If you are throttled on incoming your node will not receive shreds from the network in time.
+Check your firewalls that you are not
-	+ _Memory_: download more RAM.
+	+ _Memory_: Download more RAM.
 Solana doesn't like to run on swap so if you are regularly dipping into swap you need to fix that.
 One temporary solution can be to disable `spl-token-owner` / `spl-token-mint` indexes.
 They have grown really big.
+	+ _Disk_: Check that your NVME for holding ledger and/or accounts isn't dead or dieing.
+A simple `dmesg` or SMART status query should be able to tell you.
 * There's a bug that after heavy getBlocks call over RPC the node stays permanently behind, try a restart of the node and if that helps that may be your issue
 * Have you tried unplugging it and plugging it in again?
 Sometimes it can help to clean your ledger and restart.
 * Check your traffic patterns.
 Certain RPC traffic patterns can **easily** push your node behind.
 Maybe you need to add another node and split your RPC traffic or you need to ratelimit your calls to problematic queries like `getProgramAccounts`.